 All that is our way of saying “come play all day at the library” on Saturday, November 21st in honor of International Games Day.

 This is a great time to try out some new games that you just may want to add to your Christmas list.

 A collection of games is shelved around the corner from the circulation desk for adults and teens to play any time — not just on International Game Day.

 Children’s games are available during Lego Club or any time with adult supervision.
 Ask at the circulation desk.

 Bring your own projects and supplies.
 Share ideas and craft time with other stitchers.

-Next regular Friends meeting and newsletter folding party: Tuesday, November 18th at 6:30 pm
+You can be a Friend too.
+Next regular Friends meeting and newsletter folding party: Tuesday, November 17th at 6:30 pm

 Many thanks to those who have made gifts to the library in honor or in memory of loved ones.
 Gift books are marked with a special book plate.

 Life on the Farm / Teddy Borth